serena-yu17/DFS-DLL-for-python/Readme.txt

 # always trying to keep the current direction,
 # and if that does not work turning in a clockwise manner.

-The dll was written in C++ to provide a quick solution to this question.